stbestichhh/stutils/README.md

 class LinkedList<T> {
-  constructor(values?: T[]); // initialize empty list or with passed values public add(value: T): void; // add value to the list public remove(value: T): boolean; // remove value from the list public removeIdx(index: number): boolean; // remove value from the list by index public contains(value: T): boolean; // check if list contains a value public indexOf(value: T): number; // get index of the value
+  constructor(values?: T[]); // initialize empty list or with passed values public add(value: T): void; // add value to the list public remove(value?: T): boolean; // remove last node or with the same value from the list public removeIdx(index: number): boolean; // remove value from the list by index public contains(value: T): boolean; // check if list contains a value public indexOf(value: T): number; // get index of the value